-The Varicella-zoster virus can also cause chicken pox.
-Patients who have had chicken pox carry the dormant virus in their nerves.
+The Varicella zoster virus can also cause chicken pox.
+People who have had chicken pox carry the dormant virus in their nerves.
 Some years later it may become active again, infecting the facial nerve, causing Ramsay Hunt syndrome.

 The condition involves a painful rash and facial muscle weakness, which is sometimes confused with a stroke.

 Ramsay Hunt syndrome is usually effectively treated, but some people may have permanent facial muscle weakness and hearing loss.